This Week: YouTube SEO, EMDs in SEO, and Instagram’s Flagged for Review Followers

 Before deciding to remove them, I did a ton of research and found:

 • Very occasionally, way more followers are removed than Instagram predicts.
-Example: “I did and it removed 11k from my account, it only told me I had 5 spam accounts 😞🙃🙃 don’t do it.”
+Example: “I did it and it removed 11k from my account, it only told me I had 5 spam accounts 😞🙃🙃 don’t do it.”

 • The consensus, however, is that removing these flagged followers leads to increased engagement.
 “One person used it and immediately had views increase by 300%.
 Another person used it and Reels that were previously getting 200 views got 2,000-7,000 views.”